Skip to main content

 The Politics Department is pleased to announce competitive funding for undergraduate thesis research.
 The Department will award grants of up to $1,000 up to five students in the Politics Honors and Distinguished Majors Program for whom the money can enhance their project (e.g., costs associated with conducting original survey research, data access, travel).

-Applicants should submit their proposals to Sharon Marsh [email protected] via email.
-Applications must be received no later than Monday, November 28, 2023.
+Applicants should submit their proposals to Undergraduate Assistant Sharon Marsh via email.
+Applications must be received no later than Monday, November 28, 2025.
 We will announce award recipients by the end of the semester.

 Proposals must include: